martonban/RenderLamp/README.md

 # [WIP] RenderLamp
 ⚠️ WARNING!
 This project is not yet finished.
-The descriptions and code found here are not complete.
+The descriptions and code are not complete.

 ## What RenderLamp is
-RenderLamp is a 3D DCC software developed in C++.
-Its main purpose is to allow users to create various scenes and render them using a chosen render engine.
-It is an ongoing project through which I aim to further develop my skills in both graphics and software development.
+RenderLamp is a 3D DCC tool developed in C++.
+RenderLamp is an animation and rendering application designed for creating 3D illustrations, scenes, and short films.
+It is currently under development and in a highly experimental phase, but it will eventually serve as the foundation for the RenderArc framework.

-## Structure
+## Core Libaries
-RenderLamp consists of three main components, each reflecting my expertise in a specific area.
-The **Editor**, which interacts with the user, demonstrates my proficiency in real-time rendering.
-The **Renderer**, responsible for rendering the scenes created in the editor, highlights my skills in offline rendering.
-Finally, **Arca**, my file management library, showcases my abilities in API design and low-level C++ programming.
+ - Arca - A libary responsible for asset management and application state tracking
+ - Buzz Renderer - A Ray Tracing Libary
+ - Marathon - Building System
+ -

 ## Dependencies
 - Used CMAKE and MSVC for building the project.